-- Daily health screenings including temperature checks prior to practices or competitions for athletic staff (coaches, athletic trainers, officials and game workers) and athletes. - Eliminate the use of shared water containers. - Increased signage requiring physical distancing and mask wearing at all athletic events. - Communication with neighboring districts regarding district policies for spectators: - Explore limiting number of spectators at competitions - Limited access to locker room facilities for both home and away teams to encourage physical distancing. - Increased cleaning of athletic fields, equipment and public restrooms. - Decrease the number of athletic competitions. - Limit the number of students who are traveling to opponents for competitions (travel squad, etc). - Permit students to travel to and from athletic events with a parent or guardian with appropriate travel waiver.
+- Daily health screenings including temperature checks prior to practices or competitions for athletic staff (coaches, athletic trainers, officials and game workers) and athletes. - Eliminate the use of shared water containers.

+- Increased signage requiring physical distancing and mask wearing at all athletic events. - Communication with neighboring districts regarding district policies for spectators - Explore limiting number of spectators at competitions - Limited access to locker room facilities for both home and away teams to encourage physical distancing. - Increased cleaning of athletic facilities, equipment and public restrooms. - Limit the number of students who are traveling to opponents for competitions (travel squad, etc).